By Robert McManners and Gillian Wales

 Norman's canvas is, however, much wider and his images illustrate to us, the observer, a profound understanding of human behaviour and interaction; he is not merely chronicling life as he experienced it in a pit town but looks deeper into the visual relationships that constitute a society.
 The mellow, earthy tones of his finely veneered oils, the blended shades of his pastels, the comforting rounded forms of his principal characters and their interacting bodily positions, contrast starkly with our mental perceptions of the cold, forbidding clamour of the collier's lot - a lot that denied Norman a complete education but one that he has acutely observed, analysed and understood and that he has viewed with a warm and compassionate eye.

 His images - from the greatest oil painting to the smallest pen-drawn vignette - are keenly observed extracts from life and are the vehicles through which he educates us.
 Norman is a true artist, expressing his thoughts, feelings and philosophy in paint.
-At 90 years of age, Norman continues to chronicle the everyday world of the people of Spennymoor - his particular 'slice of life'.
+Norman continued to chronicle the everyday life of the people of Spennymoor – his particular ‘slice of life’, until he died in August 2014.

 © Robert McManners and Gillian Wales